+Creative pursuits such as storytelling can get more residents involved than activities that may require more skill or supervision.
 Regardless of their background, each resident has a unique story to tell.
-Sharing these stories can help spark their memory while allowing them to reminisce about old times.
+Sharing these stories can help spark their memory while allowing them to reminisce in their nostalgia.
 It also gives them the opportunity to connect with other residents.
 If families and friends can participate, even better!
 It is a great reminder to everyone of all the wonderful things life has to offer.

 After living a long, fulfilling life many seniors may think they’ve accomplished all they can, but it is important to encourage them to keep working towards something new.
-It brings a sense of purpose to each day, allowing them to grow, and reminding them they still have so much to live for.
-Taking the time to set attainable goals with each resident regularly will surely contribute to a happy, healthy life.
+Goal setting can bring a sense of purpose to each day, allowing them to grow, and motivating them to continue to reach to new heights.
+Taking the time to set attainable goals with each resident on a regular basis will surely contribute to a happy, healthy life.

 Getting older can be intimidating but by nurturing good health through each of the wellness dimensions you will be able to build a supportive community that encourages each member to take an active role in their aging.
 Active Aging Week reminds each of us to be proactive in our health and live a purpose-filled and engaged life.